 We are currently planning and conducting several clinical trials of products and product candidates that we anticipate may be important to our goal of expanding our business and diversifying our product portfolio.
 These trials may not yield the anticipated results for a number of reasons.
-For example, the fact that we have obtained marketing authorization in the U.S., EU and Japan for ULTOMIRIS as a treatment for PNH does not mean that ULTOMIRIS will be approved as a treatment for aHUS, gMG and NMOSD or that any clinical trials may achieve its designated endpoints and prove to be safe and effective for use in patients with these indications.
+For example, the fact that we have obtained marketing authorization in the U.S., EU and Japan for ULTOMIRIS as a treatment for PNH does not mean that ULTOMIRIS will be approved as a treatment for additional indications in each of those jurisdictions or that any clinical trials may achieve its designated endpoints and prove to be safe and effective for use in patients with these additional indications.
 In addition, we are also conducting clinical trials in therapeutic areas with which we have limited experience (for example, in 2018 we acquired ALXN1840 (WTX101), a therapy for Wilson's disease acquired from Wilson Therapeutics currently in Phase III clinical trials) and with technology platforms with which we also have limited experience (for example, in 2018 we acquired Syntimmune that develops humanized monoclonal antibody that inhibits the interaction of FcRn with Immunoglobulin G (IgG) and IgG immune complexes).
 Each of these clinical trials, and any other trial we commence, is subject to the risks highlighted in the preceding paragraph and the investments we have made in these technologies may not generate the expected returns if the clinical trials do not produce results that will meet the requirements of regulators and the needs of patients and their healthcare providers.

-In addition, we intend to further increase the number of products in our preclinical and early-stage clinical pipeline and the number of indications that our products address.
-For example, in 2019 we plan to initiate a proof of concept clinical trial for ULTOMIRIS as a treatment for Amyotrophic Lateral Sclerosis (ALS) and an exploratory clinical study in Primary Progressive Multiple Sclerosis (PPMS).
-There is no guarantee that any proof of concept trial or exploratory clinical trial will provide sufficient evidence to advance our research beyond the proof of concept stage or exploratory clinical trial stage, and we may expend significant resources in an effort to establish proof of concept that ULTOMIRIS is a potential therapy for ALS or PPMS or that any other product in development will meet the standard for proof of concept for other indications.
+In addition, we intend to further increase the number of products in our preclinical, early-stage clinical and advanced clinical pipeline and the number of indications that our products address.
+For example, in 2020 we plan to initiate a Phase II/III clinical trial for ULTOMIRIS as a treatment for Amyotrophic Lateral Sclerosis (ALS) and an exploratory clinical study in Primary Progressive Multiple Sclerosis (PPMS).
+There is no guarantee that the Phase II/III clinical trial for ALS or exploratory clinical study in PPMS will provide sufficient evidence to advance our research beyond the these stages.
+Further, we may expend significant resources in an effort to establish that ULTOMIRIS is a potential therapy for ALS or PPMS (and on other products in development) and these may not meet the standard to advance to additional trials or regulatory approval.
 In the event that a product does satisfactorily establish proof of concept, and it does advance into preclinical or clinical trials, such product may face the risks and challenges identified in the preceding paragraph.